 Glenn T. Eskew

 Glenn T. Eskew has an abiding interest in southern history having taught the subject at Georgia State University since 1993.
-He has published a variety of essays and books focusing on race relations since the Civil War.
-His But For Birmingham: The Local and National Movements in the Civil Rights Struggle (1997) received the Francis Butler Simkins Prize of the Southern Historical Association and Longwood College for the best book in southern history by a new author.
-He is currently editing Savannah lyricist Johnny Mercer’s unpublished autobiography and studying civil rights monuments and institutions in the Deep South.
-Eskew serves on a number of national, regional, state, and local boards, and promotes historic preservation by working to restore nineteenth-century structures and landscapes in the state.
+Currently he heads the university's World Heritage Initiative, an effort to develop a serial nomination of U. S. civil rights sites for inclusion in the UNESCO World Heritage List.
+His But for Birmingham: The Local and National Movements in the Civil Rights Struggle (1997) received the Francis Butler Simkins Award from Southern Historical Association and Longwood College for the best book in southern history by a new author.
+His biography, Johnny Mercer: Southern Songwriter for the World (2013), received the Bell Award from the Georgia Historical Society and was selected as a Choice outstanding academic title.
+Currently he is writing a history of civil rights monuments, museums, and institutions in the Deep South.
+Eskew serves on a number of national, regional, state, and local boards, and promotes historic preservation and public history.

 - The Life and Career of Johnny Mercer